BioIT-CEITEC/somatic_small_var_call/README.md

   Reference used for the input assembly.

 - `lib_ROI`
-  Indicates whether the input data originate from whole-genome sequencing or targeted regions and used genetic material (e.g. `rna`, `wgs`).
+  Indicates whether the input data originate from whole-genome or targeted sequenciung and used genetic material (e.g. `rna`, `wgs`).

 ### Sample parameters
 - `sample_name`